 How many hours can I work?

 You can work 20 hours per week in a Science with Practice position.
 Iowa State University limits the hours a student employee can work to 20 hours per week when classes are in session.
 Note: This is a total of combined jobs so if you work 10 hours a week for ISU dining, you can work another 10 hours per week for Science with Practice for the 20 hours total.

 What does Science with Practice Pay per hour?

-Pay rates are up to the mentors.
+Pay rates are determined by the mentors.
 Science with Practice pays half of the students’ wages while the mentor pays the other half.
 This arrangement can sometimes lead to students receiving higher wages or more hours than they may receive otherwise being hired as an undergraduate assistant.